seaspaces27/hivesweeper-p8/README.md

 # hivesweeper

-hivesweeper is a variation of the original minesweeper game, with the main difference being that it uses hexagons instead of square tiles
+hivesweeper is a variation of the original minesweeper game, with the main difference being that it uses hexagons instead of square tiles.

 ## installation